gitleaks/gitleaks/README.md

 ### Configuration
-Provide your own gitleaks configurations with `--config-path` or `--repo-config-path`.
-The difference between the two is `--config-path` loads a local gitleaks config whereas `--repo-config-path` will load a configuration present in the repo you want to scan.
+Provide your own gitleaks configurations with `--config-path` or `--repo-config-path`. `--config-path` loads a local gitleaks configuration whereas `--repo-config-path` will load a configuration present just in the repo you want to scan.
 For example, `gitleaks --repo-config-path=".github/gitleaks.config"`.
 The default configuration Gitleaks uses is located [here](https://github.com/zricethezav/gitleaks/blob/master/config/default.go).
 More configuration examples can be seen [here](https://github.com/zricethezav/gitleaks/tree/master/examples).
-Configuration files contain a few different toml tables which will be explained below.
+Configuration files will contain a few different toml tables.
+Further explanation is provided below.

 ### Rules summary

 The rules are written in [TOML](https://github.com/toml-lang/toml) as defined in [TomlLoader struct](https://github.com/zricethezav/gitleaks/blob/master/config/config.go#L57-L87), and can be summarized as: